 - Paralegals: A 3 day residential workshop for paralegals working within the Kenya Paralegal Network countrywide (training of trainers) was organised in March 2006.
 Participants were those working at grass roots level in their communities, as well as those who live close to Kenya's borders (and thus refugee movements) and others who work with the urban refugee caseload.
-In addition, 16 prison paralegals and 25 paralegal trainers received trained on 4 and 5 July 2005, and a further 45 prison paralegals were trained on 10 and 11 November.
-2006. - Immigration Department officials: BO Nairobi further facilitated trainings for two groups of 80 and one group of 40 new recruits to the immigration department in June, August and October 2005.
+In addition, 16 prison paralegals and 25 paralegal trainers received trained on 4 and 5 July 2005 - Immigration Department officials: BO Nairobi further facilitated trainings for two groups of 80 and one group of 40 new recruits to the immigration department in June, August and October 2005.
 The training covered the mandate of UNHCR, an introduction to international protection and the coordination and management of refugees by UNHCR and the GoK.
 Trained officers were deployed countrywide shortly after completion of the course. - Refugee Department staff: The Refugee Department of the Ministry of Immigration and Registration of Persons has increased its staffing and has presently 13 positions.
-In July 2006, UNHCR began a series of training programmes to the staff of the Refugee Department. - The Police: BO Nairobi negotiated a MOU with the Police Department to train 300 police officer and trainers of the police.
-On 31 October, the first 25 police trainers received 3 days training on international refugee protection, followed by the second group on 23 November and the final group for 2006 will receive their training on 05 December - Public Administration: BO Nairobi also negotiated a MOU with this core bureaucratic organization.
-Training began on 25 October with 60 District Officers from across Kenya, followed by 91 Deputy Provincial and District Commissioners
+In July 2006, UNHCR began a series of training programmes to the staff of the Refugee Department.